Cheap car hire Gatwick Airport - compare car rental at the second busiest London Airport

 Transfer from Gatwick to Stansted Airport

 The distance between Gatwick and Stansted airports is approx. 75 miles, bypassing London city centre via the M25 ring road.
-In regular traffic conditions it takes approximately 1.5 hours to drive from Gatwick to Stansted in a hire car or by taxi.
+In regular traffic conditions it takes approximately 1.5 hours to drive between the two.
 It is worth to remember, however, that due to accidents and road-works, the traffic in Greater London is often heavily congested and driving from A to B often takes longer than expected.
-Travel time between Gatwick and Stansted increases considerably when you opt for public transportation.
-The Stansted-Gatwick Airport bus operated by National Express takes nearly 3 hours, as the bus stops at Heathrow Airport first.
-To avoid motorway congestion, you can opt for a train journey from Gatwick to Stansted.
-This requires, however, changing trains and involves also a short subway, bus or taxi trip between Victoria Station, where the train from Gatwick Airport arrives from and Liverpool Street Station, the terminus of Stansted Express.
+Travel time increases considerably when you opt for public transportation.
+The Stansted-Gatwick airport bus operated by National Express takes nearly 3 hours, as the bus stops at Heathrow Airport first.
+To avoid motorway congestion, you can opt for a train journey from to Stansted.
+This requires, however, changing trains and involves also a short subway, bus or taxi trip between Victoria Station, where the train from the airport arrives to from and Liverpool Street Station, the terminus of Stansted Express.
 See also London tube map.

 Transfer from Gatwick Airport to Luton Airport

 London Luton Airport is located approx. 35 miles north of London city centre.
 The easiest and fastest way to reach Luton from Gatwick is to take the Thameslink train to Luton Parkway Station and continue further on a shuttle bus to Luton Airport.
 The bus journey between the train station and the airport takes approx. 5 minutes.
-For a smoother transfer, when departing from Gatwick Airport purchase a ticket to Luton Airport, which will already include the charge for the shuttle bus.
-The train travel time between Gatwick and Luton is usually around 1h20min.
-It is rather difficult to get from Gatwick to Luton Airport any quicker, even when driving.
+The train travel time is usually around 1h20min.
+It is rather difficult to travel between both airports any quicker, even when driving.
 With favourable traffic conditions on the M25 and M1 at least 1h 15m are needed, although usually the trip takes around 1.5 hours or more.